CAMANCHE — Madi Parson never explicitly said she felt the Camanche High School softball team should have advanced further in the postseason.

 Her softball talent was illustrated over the past two months, where she led a high-powered Indians lineup with a .496 batting average and 64 hits.
 In volleyball, she was named the 2017 Clinton Herald Area’s Player of the Year after a dominant 376 kills led the Indians to a 32-9 record.

-Parson admitted basketball is her least favorite sport but it certainly doesn’t show — she still managed to post the fourth-leading scoring average on the team last season and poured in 21 points to propel the Indians over Central Lee-Donnellson in the first round of Regionals in February.
+Parson admitted basketball is her least favorite sport but it certainly doesn’t show, as she still managed to post the fourth-leading scoring average on the team last season and poured in 21 points to propel the Indians over Central Lee-Donnellson in the first round of Regionals in February.

 When it comes to preparing for a season, Parson's philosophies are more mature than many collegiate athletes, let alone prep players.
 She recognizes improvement intertwines with repetition, finding a roster spot on several club and travel teams throughout her career.